kaspergrubbe/simple-capistrano-unicorn/README.md

 You can customize the gems behavior by setting any (or all) of the following options within capistrano's configuration:

 * `unicorn_pid` indicates the path for the pid file.
 Defaults to `"#{shared_path}/pids/unicorn.pid"`.
+* `unicorn_suicide` indicates whether Unicorn kills it own master after forking or not.
+Defaults to `false`.
 * `unicorn_old_pid` indicates the path for the old pid file, which Unicorn creates when forking a new master.
 Defaults to `#{shared_path}/pids/unicorn.pid.oldbin`.
 * `unicorn_config` the path to the unicorn config file.
 Defaults to `"#{current_path}/config/unicorn.rb"`.
 * `unicorn_log` the path where unicorn places its STDERR-log.
 Defaults to `"#{shared_path}/log/unicorn.stderr.log"`.